goshiphq/goship-cms/content/blog/10-key-3pl-and-logistics-trends-for-2022-and-beyond.md

 ---
-title: "10 Key 3PL and Logistics Trends for 2022 and Beyond "
+title: Top 10 Supply Chain and Logistics Trends For 2022 and Beyond
 intro: While the changes are overwhelming, it’s critical that companies learn about 3PL and logistics trends to adapt their logistics and supply chain strategies.
 postedAt: "1638165620669"
 news: false
-description: While the changes are overwhelming, it’s critical that companies learn about 3PL and logistics trends to adapt their logistics and supply chain strategies.
+description: Start getting ready to ship and manage your supply chain in 2022 by learning more about the fresh logistics trends.
-keywords: "3PL and logistics trends "
+keywords: supply chain and logistics trends, top logistics trends
-altText: "3PL and logistics trends "
+altText: supply chain and logistics trends
-image: images/depositphotos_411458746_xl.jpg
+image: images/goship-blog-30-.png
 ---
 You may have noticed that the logistics and supply chain industry is going through a metamorphosis.